williamchong/blog.williamchong.cloud/tools.markdown

 - [Bech32 Wallet Address Converter](https://bech32.williamchong.cloud) - Convert cryptocurrency wallet addresses in Bech32 format
 - [Should I Spend Time on This?](https://shouldispendtimeon.work) - Simple decision-making tool to help determine if a something is worth spending your time
 - [Medium Backdating Tool](https://medium-backdate.williamchong.cloud) - Generate URLs that allow easy backdating of Medium stories
+- [NoSleep](https://nosleep.williamchong.cloud) - A simple tool to prevent your computer from going to sleep